ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 my daughters are brought up very differently.
 But everybody is to judge for themselves, and the Lucases are a very good sort of girls, I assure you.
 It is a pity they are not handsome!
-Not that I think Charlotte so very plain--but then she is our particular friend."
+Not that I think Charlotte so very plain -- but then she is our particular friend."

 "She seems a very pleasant young woman."

 "Oh! dear, yes; but you must own she is very plain.
 Lady Lucas herself has often said so, and envied me Jane's beauty.
-I do not like to boast of my own child, but to be sure, Jane--one does not often see anybody better looking.
+I do not like to boast of my own child, but to be sure, Jane -- one does not often see anybody better looking.
 It is what everybody says.
 I do not trust my own partiality.
 When she was only fifteen, there was a man at my brother Gardiner's in town so much in love with her that my sister-in-law was